gerrrg/bbeUSD-gnosis-extractor/etherscan_warrior.md

 ### Following the TX
 This guide was built using some bb-e-usd in Tritums Multisginer Wallet.
-Links to each transaction from the test are provided.
+Links and detailed screenshots for each transaction from the test are provided.
+Tritium uses Rabby Wallet.

 ## Step 1: Emergency Exit bb-e-usd